 The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

-Deutsche Bahn (DB German Railways) and NS International (Dutch Railways) jointly run the 6x daily direct train between Amsterdam and Berlin – this is an ICE rail service but does not travel on high speed tracks – the journey time is just under 6 hours.
+Deutsche Bahn (DB German Railways) and NS International (Dutch Railways) jointly run the 6x daily direct train between Amsterdam and Berlin – this is an ICE rail service using a mix of conventional tracks and high speed tracks – the journey time is just under 6 hours.

 We’ve made this trip multiple times and here is our detailed guide to Amsterdam-Berlin by ICE train.
 The info here is applicable if travelling in either direction – Amsterdam to Berlin or Berlin to Amsterdam.